Skip to main content

 You can access the Casper client source code here.
 The lib directory contains the source for the client library, which may be called directly rather than through the CLI binary.
 The CLI app casper-client uses this library to implement its functionality.

-If you wish to compile it, you will need to first install the nightly Rust compiler with this command:
+If you wish to compile it, you will need to first install the nightly Rust toolchain with this command:

 rustup toolchain install nightly